 How best can I help you?

-Each of my clients is a unique and appreciated individual, but what all have in common is the courage and resilience to have managed so well up to this point.
+Each of my clients is a unique and appreciated individual, but what all have in common is the courage and resilience to have managed so well up to this point, and the awareness to seek help when they need it.
 My approach includes strengthening what is already working for you, and using choice and preference to build a sense of agency and empowerment.
 At the first appointment we discuss what you would like to gain from treatment, and review things after a few weeks to make sure you are happy with progress.
 It’s a good idea to book a few appointments in advance, this helps you settle more deeply in to the work.
 People usually come weekly or fortnightly until they are well on the way to meeting their goals, then may choose to reduce the frequency of appointments.

 Help with past traumas